Tuesday, June 12, 2018

 Orcas Adventist Fellowship

-Friday Harbor Church Bulletins: Do you have info that needs to get into the Harbor Church bulletin?
-Bulletin info can be sent to firstname.lastname@example.org call Virlinda @ 370-5557.
+Friday Harbor Church Bulletins All bulletin information can be sent to firstname.lastname@example.org or call Virlinda at (360) 370-5557.
 Please turn bulletin info in by evening prior to Sabbath.

 Beautiful Hands will meet each Friday evening, 6pm-8pm at the OCS High School, Room 306.